This Online Bridge from RN to MSN Helps You Make a Difference as a Nursing Leader

 For any aspiring graduate student, it is important to maximize your own qualities as well as do the research to understand the schools that offer the programs you seek to join.

-You can start your research by reviewing this list of post-graduate programs that have admitted WGU alumni in the past.
-Look on LinkedIn for WGU nursing alumni who have gone on to become nurse practitioners, and check their profiles to see which schools they attended for the MSN or DNP program.
+You can start your research by reviewing post-graduate programs that have admitted WGU alumni in the past.
+Look on LinkedIn for WGU nursing alumni who have gone on to become nurse practitioners, and check their profiles to see which schools they attended after graduating from WGU.
 Contact the school to ask whether they enroll students from competency-based programs like WGU’s.
 And talk to your WGU Enrollment Counselor.
 WGU can provide alumni with a letter they can share with graduate schools, explaining our competency-based model.
 This letter has helped WGU alumni be accepted into a variety of graduate programs in a number of fields and disciplines.

 Scholarships are available for new WGU students and returning graduates.
 This video shows more about scholarship opportunities and how they can help you pay for school.
 Get information on: